Residents of New Mexico compound indicted on federal charges | WTOP

 ALBUQUERQUE, N.M.
+(AP) — Five residents of a ramshackle desert compound in New Mexico are scheduled for arraignments and detention hearings after being indicted by a federal grand jury on firearms and conspiracy charges.
+Federal…

-(AP) — Five residents of a ramshackle desert compound were indicted Tuesday on firearms and conspiracy charges.
-Federal prosecutors in New Mexico say the group was preparing for violent attacks on government, military,…
+ALBUQUERQUE, N.M.
+(AP) — Five residents of a ramshackle desert compound in New Mexico are scheduled for arraignments and detention hearings after being indicted by a federal grand jury on firearms and conspiracy charges.

-Jany Leveille, 35; Siraj Ibn Wahhaj, 40; Hujrah Wahhaj, 37; Subhanah Wahhaj, 35; and Lucas Morton, 40, are scheduled to appear Wednesday in federal court in Albuquerque for arraignment and detention hearings, where public defenders are expected to be appointed to represent them.
+Jany Leveille, 35; Siraj Ibn Wahhaj, 40; Hujrah Wahhaj, 37; Subhanah Wahhaj, 35; and Lucas Morton, 40, are scheduled to appear Wednesday afternoon in federal court in Albuquerque.

 The grand jury indictment alleges they transported firearms and ammunition from Georgia to New Mexico in December 2017.